guibranco/PriceZ/README.md

 # PriceZ [DEPRECATED]

-As 2020-09, PriceZ is offline and so this package is deprecated!
+2020-09: PriceZ is offline and so this package is deprecated!

+---

 The [PriceZ](https://ddd.pricez.com.br) .NET client wrapper.